-Most experts are employed by organizations that are likely to have a stake in an issue where expert opinion is sought.
-The commercial value of research has at times created such a close relationship between profit-making enterprises on one hand and scientific and technical experts on the other that free-standing experts are almost nonexistent in some areas of research.
-To take one notable example, until the practice was banned in 2004, researchers at the National Institutes of Health could receive payments for consulting work from pharmaceutical firms.16 Close ties, financial and otherwise, between researchers and these firms have also motivated some medical journals to require that contributors divulge these connections when presenting the results of their research.
-Another example of independent technical expertise being undermined by the experts' entanglement with other organizations and programs is provided by a software systems analyst who was asked to serve on an advisory panel that was to make recommendations regarding the computer development program for the Strategic Defense Initiative (The "Star Wars" anti-ballistic weapon program):17
+The commercial value of knowledge has at times created such a close relationship between profit-making enterprises on the one hand and scientific and technical experts on the other that freestanding experts are almost nonexistent in some areas of research.
+To take one notable example, until the practice was banned in 2004, researchers at the National Institutes of Health could receive payments for acting as consultants for pharmaceutical firms.

+Close ties, financial and otherwise, between researchers and these firms have also motivated some medical journals to require that contributors divulge these connections when presenting the results of their research.
+Another example of independent technical expertise being undermined by the experts' entanglement with other organizations and programs is provided by a software systems analyst who was asked to serve on an advisory panel that was to make recommendations regarding the computer development program for the Strategic Defense Initiative (SDI; the "Star Wars" antiballistic weapon program):